 Reader thinks, "Why should I?"

-Of course, I'm exaggerating to make a point.
+I'm exaggerating to make a point, but only a little.

 Offer an incentive to follow the order